Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Sterlingfest 2022 will be held July 28, 29, and 30.

-Vendor applications for artists, musicians, food and restaurants will be available on the City's website this spring.
+Vendor applications for artists, musicians, food and restaurants are available on the City's website each spring for that year's festival.

 Please refer to our Hours & Location page for the most up-to-date information.
 The normal hours of operation and closures are listed.

 During this phase of the renovations, there is one copier available on the second floor.
 Black and white copies are $0.10 per page and color copies are $1 per page.
 Additional copiers will be available once the renovations have been completed.

 Coffee, pop, and snack machines are available on the first floor.
 Snacks and covered beverages are allowed to be eaten in the library.

 Yes.
 Please visit our Home Delivery page for more details.